awslabs/amazon-ec2-instance-qualifier/README.md

         [OPTIONAL] ami id
   -bucket string
         [OPTIONAL] the name of the bucket created in the last run.
 When provided with this flag, the CLI won't create new resources, but try to grab test results from the bucket.
 If you provide this flag, you don't need to specify any required flags
-  -instance-types string
+  -custom-script string
+        [OPTIONAL] path to Bash script to be executed on instance-types BEFORE agent runs test-suite and monitoring -instance-types string
         [REQUIRED] comma-separated list of instance-types to test -persist